apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Best Taylor Swift Eras Tour Moments: Surprise Guests And More**
+**Passkeys are great, but not safe from quantum computers.
+Dilithium could change that.**

-You can read more about it [here](https://www.rollingstone.com/music/music-lists/best-taylor-swift-eras-tour-moments-1234807544/).
+You can read more about it [here](https://arstechnica.com/security/2023/08/passkeys-are-great-but-not-safe-from-quantum-computers-dilithium-could-change-that/).

 ## Requirements
 - Python 3.8